RichardRed0x/politeia-digest/issue-006.md

 ### Politeia Discussions

-@degeri [shared](https://matrix.to/#/!MIGqWXfLFBwhipPKYL:decred.org/$154324102625321rrnzj:decred.org?via=decred.org&via=matrix.org&via=zettaport.com) a draft of their bug bounty proposal.
+@degeri [shared](https://matrix.to/#/!MIGqWXfLFBwhipPKYL:decred.org/$154324102625321rrnzj:decred.org) another iteration of their [bug bounty proposal](https://github.com/degeri/Decred-Bug-Bounty-Proposal).
+Among the changes are: the methology was changed from CVSS v3.0 to OWASP Risk Rating, a list of contractors to do the work was added, the payouts are estimated to not cross $100k for 6 months.

 The subject of what happens to proposals that don't meet the quorum requirement was discussed. @davecgh [kicked off](https://matrix.to/#/!MIGqWXfLFBwhipPKYL:decred.org/$154281169322280KaecY:decred.org?via=decred.org&via=matrix.org&via=zettaport.com) the discussion by suggesting that should the Easyrabbit proposal fail to reach the quorum requirement another round of voting would be required - because in most contexts a quorum is required before a group can make binding decisions.
 Most people who commented are interpreting the meaning differently for Pi - failure to reach the quorum is one of two ways that proposals can fail (the other being <60% Yes votes).

 @richardred shared the line graph below showing voting activity over time for each of the six proposals that have finished voting.

 ![Proposal ticket votes over time](img/issue006/proposal-ticket-votes-over-time.png)